SSA Supporting Tools & Audit Guidance

 EPD International

-1. Correctly completed SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form for a project completed in the last 12 months declaring all steel feedstock sourced for the project.
-List of all steel purchased for the project by invoice
+1. Provide a correctly completed SSA Credit 2.2 & 4.1 - Steel Supply Sourcing Form for a project completed in the last 12 months declaring all steel feedstock sourced for the project.
+List of all steel products purchased for the project by invoice.
+Identify the supplier and the crude steel mill on the Form.
+Identify the products that have EPDs.
+The project must meet the minimum 50% EPD requirement, this is calculated automatically in the Form.

-2. Provide a sample of invoices as evidence of the steel purchased for the project (DO NOT upload all invoices for the project - the auditor will request additional records if required to verify the purchases).
+3. Provide traceability evidence of the steel products purchased for the project (e.g provide a sample of delivery dockets, invoices, mill certificates).
+DO NOT upload all invoices for the project - the auditor will request additional records if required to verify the purchases.

 1,2A,2B,3

-The SSA Credit 4.1 - Carbon Emissions Reduction Form is mandatory for level 3.
-Refer to Technical Requirements for all requirements
+The SSA Credit 4.1 - Carbon Emissions Reduction Form is mandatory.

-4. Evidence the business is tracking energy use and emissions e.g excel tracking spreadsheet, online energy management system.
+4. Provide evidence that the site is tracking its energy use and emissions e.g excel tracking spreadsheet, online energy management system.

 3

-6. A Waste Management Plan is provided to reduce, reuse and recycle waste
+1. Provide the sites Waste Management Plan to avoid, reduce, reuse and/or recycle waste

 2A,2B,3